Undevcover/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6. Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n)
 7. Write a function that returns the nth node of a listint_t linked list
 8. function that returns the sum of all the data (n) of a listint_t linked list.
+9. Write a function that inserts a new node at a given position